Thai Airways International Flight 261

 Thai Airways International Flight 261 (TG261/THA261) was a scheduled domestic passenger flight from Bangkok's Don Mueang International Airport to Surat Thani International Airport in Surat Thani, Thailand.
 The flight was operated by Thai Airways International, the flag carrier of Thailand.
 On 11 December 1998, the aircraft, an Airbus A310-204 registered in Thailand as HS-TIA, stalled and crashed into a swamp during its landing attempt at Surat Thani Airport.
 A total of 101 people were killed in the crash.

 Thailand's Aircraft Accident Investigation Committee (AAIC) opened an investigation into the accident.
 The investigation revealed that the crew were disoriented.
-As their attempts to land at the airport had failed multiple times, the crew became upset, causing them to not maintain awareness of the condition of their aircraft until it started to enter an upset condition.
+As their attempts to land at the airport had failed multiple times, the crew became upset, causing them not to maintain awareness of the condition of their aircraft until it started to enter an upset condition.
 The pilots failed to recover the aircraft and the aircraft crashed into the swamp.

 The accident was the second deadliest plane crash in Thailand, behind Lauda Air Flight 004.
-It was the fifth worst accident involving the Airbus A310, the fourth hull loss of an Airbus A310.
+It was the fifth worst accident involving the Airbus A310, the fourth hull loss of the type.

 Aircraft

-The aircraft with registration HS-TIA was an Airbus A310-204, c/n 415, previously registered as F-WWBI for flight testing with Airbus.
-Given the name Phitsanulok, HS-TIA was first flown on 3 March 1986 and delivered to Thai Airways on 29 April 1986.
+The aircraft with registration HS-TIA was an Airbus A310-204, c/n 415.

 Passengers and crews

-Flight 261 was carrying 132 passengers and 14 crew members.
-There were 25 foreigners on board the flight, including nationalities from Austria, Australia, Britain, Finland, Germany, Israel, Japan, Norway, and the United States.
+Flight 146 was carrying 132 passengers and 14 crew members.
+There were 25 foreigners on board the flight, including nationals of Austria, Australia, Britain, Finland, Germany, Israel, Japan, Norway, Pakistan and the United States.
 The rest of the passengers were Thais.
 Among the passengers were Siriwan, the sister of Thai Transport and Communications Minister Suthep Thaugsuban, Thai actor and singer Ruangsak Loychusak, and Thawat Wichaidit, a Member of Parliament from Surat Thani.

 The captain, Pinit Vechasilp, had 10,167 flight hours, including 3,000 hours on the Airbus A300-600/A310.

-The unnamed first officer has been reported to have 2,839 flight hours, with 983 of them on the Airbus A300-600/A310.
+The first officer, Saen Chalermsaenyakorn, had 2,839 flight hours, with 983 of them on the Airbus A300-600/A310.